 Anthony W. Crowell

-Prior to his appointment, Dean Crowell served as Counselor to New York City Mayor Michael R. Bloomberg.
-In this role, he served as counsel and senior management and policy advisor to the Mayor, as well as general counsel to the Office of the Mayor.
-His responsibilities included managing a broad portfolio of legal, regulatory, legislative, governance, administrative, and operational matters focused on enhancing New York City’s performance, competitiveness, accountability, and public integrity.
-He provided coordination and oversight of city agencies, boards, and commissions, and spearheaded government reform efforts and business process re-engineering initiatives.
-He negotiated and helped implement landmark reforms to the City’s lobbying and campaign finance laws.
-He also chaired the City’s Panel on Regulatory Review, and sat on various boards dealing with pensions, procurement, and franchises and concessions.
-In addition, he served either as an executive director, counsel, or commissioner with six city charter revision commissions.
+In his prior role as Counselor to New York City Mayor Bloomberg, Dean Crowell was counsel and a senior management and policy advisor to the Mayor, as well as general counsel to the Office of the Mayor.
+For more than a decade in City Hall, he successfully managed a broad portfolio of legal, regulatory, legislative, governance, administrative, and operational matters focused on enhancing New York City’s performance, competitiveness, accountability, and public integrity.
+He also worked on numerous civil rights and government-access initiatives affecting women, immigrants, and people with disabilities.
+He served as the Mayor’s liaison to the LGBTQ community at a groundbreaking time in the state’s history.
+Dean Crowell also chaired the city’s Panel on Regulatory Review; sat on various boards dealing with pensions, procurement, and franchises and concessions; and served as Executive Director, Counsel, or Commissioner of six city Charter Revision Commissions.

-Dean Crowell received a B.A., magna cum laude, from the University of Pennsylvania, where he studied urban policy, and a J.D., cum laude, from American University.
-He is a member of the bars of New York and New Jersey and previously taught State and Local Government Law at Brooklyn Law School for 12 years.
+Dean Crowell received his B.A. magna cum laude from the University of Pennsylvania, where he studied urban policy, and his J.D. cum laude from American University.
+He is a member of the bars of New York and New Jersey.
+He previously taught at Brooklyn Law School for 12 years.

 Revisionists’ History: A Foreword (Symposium: Process, Powers, and Lessons for the Future: 25 Years of the New York City Charter Revisions), 58 NEW YORK LAW SCHOOL LAW REVIEW 11- 16 (2013-2014).